 Tanzania

 UCDVO has worked in Tanzania since 2009 to support the quality of education for communities in Morogoro District with two Tanzanian organisations, TanzEd and Camara Education Tanzania.
-In 2019, UCDVO agreed to a pilot programme with the Holy Union Sisters in Dar es Salaam, in the Matumaini Centre, a community health centre for children with disabilities and their families.
+In 2023, UCDVO ran a successful pilot health programme with the Holy Union Sisters in Dar es Salaam.

 1280x720-Ruaha-2016